jeftegoes/Cybersecurity/README.md

 ## 11.7.
 Supply Chain Attacks

 - What's **Supply Chain Attacks**?
-  - A supply chain attackis a type of cyberattack that targets a trusted third-party vendor who offers services or software vital to the supply chain.
+  - A type of cyberattack that targets a trusted **third-party vendor** who offers services or software vital to the supply chain.

 ![Supply Chain Attacks](Images/SupplyChainAttacks.png)